-Aviva had a 94% take-up rate for the mid-life MOT pilot they offered to 100 of their Norwich-based staff aged 45 to 60.
-The programme offered three 90-minute group seminars by in-house and external experts across wealth, work and well-being.
-The seminars were delivered in an adult-to-adult style and promoted services already offered by Aviva plus offered optional one-to-one support: on wealth needs, via a financial adviser; on work needs via a National Careers Association professional; and for well-being via in-house 'health heroes'.
+Aviva had a 94% take-up rate for the mid-life MOT pilot it offered to 100 of its Norwich-based staff aged 45 to 60.
+The programme offered three 90minute group seminars by in-house and external experts across wealth, work and wellbeing.
+The seminars were delivered in an adult-to-adult style and promoted services already offered by Aviva plus provided optional one-to-one support: on wealth needs via a financial adviser; on work needs via a National Careers Association professional; and for wellbeing via in-house 'health heroes'.